buhrmi/buhrmi/README.md

 # Hi there

 This is buhrmi, a totally legit web developer, and the founder of [Shitcoin Swap](https://www.shitcoinswap.com).
+I'm always looking for talented blockchain- and digital asset developers to partner with.
+Feel free to reach out on social media.

 Besides that, I also do "regular" web development.
 The projects below are all copyrighted by CDMN GmbH (my employer) and their respective clients.